Healthy Sweet and Sour Chicken

 • Heat oil in a large skillet over medium-high heat, then add the chicken and cook it for 2 minutes per side; transfer it to a paper towel-lined plate.

-• Add 1 teaspoon more oil and turn heat down to medium, then add the veggies in a single layer and cook for 2 minutes until slightly charred, then pour in the sauce and stir to coat.
+• Add 1 tsp more oil and turn heat down to medium, then add the veggies in a single layer and cook for 2 minutes until slightly charred, then pour in the sauce and stir to coat.
 Pour in the chicken and stir to coat and cook for 2-3 more minutes – may need to turn heat back up so sauce thickens.

 • Sprinkle with green onions and enjoy!